When is it time to buy a new car?

 Your family is growing.
 Perhaps you have another child on the way, and your current car just won’t cut the mustard.
 Maybe your current car is a three door, which will make it difficult for a family with a new baby to get in and out easily.
 On the other hand, you may have several children and be considering purchasing a people carrier.

 Your car keeps failing its MOT.
 You may be ploughing significant amounts of money into the car just to try and get it to pass its MOT, which may even supersede the value of the car.
-This great guide on getting your car through its MOT may help you with the basics.
 However, if there are significant problems with your car and it constantly needs welding or other major work, it may be time to get a new one.

 Your car keeps breaking down.
 Nothing is worse than an unreliable car, and if your car keeps letting you down, it may be time to buy a new one.
 It doesn’t matter who you are and what kind of journeys you go on, having your car breakdown can be a disaster.